 TIPS FOR FILLING OUT APPLICATIONS FOR CURRENT STUDENTS

-· Read application carefully to see if you need letters of recommendation.
-If you do, ask any teachers (1-2 total) and see your counselor 2-3 weeks in advance.
+· Read each application carefully to see if you need letters of recommendation.
+If you do, ask any teachers (1-2 total) and see your counselor at least 3 weeks in advance.

-· Volunteers are available in the College and Career Center to help students complete applications.
-Stop in during open hours or call 612-668-3065 to arrange an appointment.
+· The College and Career Center Coordinators can help students complete applications.
+Stop in or call 612-668-3065 to arrange an appointment.

-All applications should include the following: the application and application fee, an official transcript, your ACT/SAT scores (sent from the testing agency), a profile describing Southwest (available from the counseling office), and any additional materials requested by the college, such as an essay or a recommendation.
+College applications may include the following: the application and application fee, an official transcript, your ACT/SAT scores (sent by you from the testing agency), and any additional materials requested by the college, such as an essay or letter(s) of recommendation.

 Do a careful, thorough job—your application represents you to the admissions officers.

-If you have any questions about your applications, see your counselor as soon as possible.
+If you have any questions about your applications, see your counselor or CCC coordinator.

-Applications due January 1st must have transcript request into the counseling office by Wednesday, December 6 to ensure that they are mailed before winter break.
+Applications due January 1st must have transcript request into the counseling office in early December to ensure that they are mailed before winter break.
 See your handbook or counseling office for specific counseling office deadlines that correspond to your specific college deadlines.

-The deadline for University of Minnesota (U of M) "priority admission" is December 15, 2006.
+The deadline for University of Minnesota Priority Admission is December 16, 2013.

-For those who may not be familiar with the Common Application, it is a single application (available at www.commonapp.org) that is accepted by nearly 300 colleges and universities.
+For those who may not be familiar with the Common Application, it is a single application (available at www.commonapp.org) that is accepted by over 400 colleges and universities.
 The advantage of the Common Application is that students can fill out one application to apply to many different schools, saving valuable time during their senior year.
 It saves time for counselors and teachers, too!

 Since a student may be applying to many schools using this one application, what can he or she do to make the application thorough, yet still allow his or her strengths to be apparent?
 Here are a few tips for students completing the Common Application:

-The people in college admissions offices love the personal statement because it’s a wonderful way to get to know the student—his or her interests, hopes, experiences, ideals-- that is much more personal than a test score or transcript.
+The people in college admissions offices appreciate the personal statement or essay because it’s a wonderful way to get to know the student—his or her interests, hopes, experiences, ideals-- that is much more personal than a test score or transcript.
 A great piece of advice for students who are searching for a personal statement topic: identify your passion and write about it.
 If the college lists specific essay prompts, be sure that your writing adequately addresses the specific questions posed to you.

 It’s a good idea for students to ask a trusted friend or adult to read their personal statements; friends and adults can let them know whether or not their voices and personalities come through in their essays.

 A final tip: Students shouldn’t hesitate to call or e-mail the colleges if they have any questions.
-They are pleased students are interested in applying and are more than happy to offer guidance throughout the application process.
+College Admissions Offices are pleased students are interested in applying and are more than happy to offer guidance throughout the application process.

 3414 47th St W